Carson Branstine

 Carson Branstine (born September 9, 2000) is an American-born Canadian professional tennis player and model.
-She achieved a career-high singles ranking of No. 174 by the WTA on 22 September 2025.
-Branstine also reached a best doubles ranking of world No. 203, on 18 September 2017.
+She achieved a career-high singles ranking of No. 172 by the WTA on 6 October 2025.
+She also reached a best doubles ranking of world No. 203, on 18 September 2017.

 Branstine represented the United States before switching to Canada, the birth country of her mother, in 2017.
-That year, she reached a career-high ITF junior circuit ranking of No. 4 and won the Australian Open and French Open girls' doubles titles with Bianca Andreescu.
+That year, she reached a career-high junior ranking of No. 4 and won the Australian Open and French Open girls' doubles titles with Bianca Andreescu.
 After several years battling injury, she played college tennis for the Texas A&M Aggies and helped lead the team to its first national title as a redshirt senior in 2024.

 Early life

 Branstine was born in Irvine, California, to an American father, Bruce, and a Canadian mother, Carol Freeman, from Toronto.
 She has two older sisters, Cassidy and Constance, both of whom play collegiate tennis.
 Her cousin Freddie Freeman is a professional baseball first baseman and MVP for the Los Angeles Dodgers of Major League Baseball (MLB).
 Branstine began playing tennis at the age of 7.
 After spending a few years training at the USTA, Branstine accepted an offer from Tennis Canada to train at the National Training Centre in Montreal, starting in October 2016.